ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 #    arg2 is: 3
 ```

-This can even depend on the value of optional arguments:
+This can also depend on the value of optional arguments:

 ```ruby
 def foo(arg1: 1, arg2: arg1 * 2)